Guyana: Cultural Landscape

 Ranked by population estimate (2023):

 Georgetown (235,000): Georgetown is Guyana's capital and largest city.
 It is located on the Atlantic coast of Guyana, at the mouth of the Demerara River.
 The British founded the city in 1781, and it is known for its colonial architecture, vibrant markets, and delicious food.
-Georgetown is a popular tourist destination home to many historical and cultural attractions, including the St. George's Anglican Cathedral, the Parliament Building, and the Guyana National Museum.
+Georgetown is a famous tourist destination home to many historical and cultural attractions, including the St. George's Anglican Cathedral, the Parliament Building, and the Guyana National Museum.

 Linden (45,000): Linden is a town on the Demerara River in northeast Guyana.
 It is primarily a bauxite mining town, containing many mines 60 - 90 m (200 - 300 ft) deep, with many other pits now in disuse.
 Linden is the regional capital of Upper Demerara-Berbice.